GenomeUS/instagram-ruby-gem/README.md

 - - -

 **_This project is a slight modification of the FB released and no longer maintained version of the gem.
-This addresses updated dependencies to allow for more recent versions of faraday and faraday middleware_**
+This addresses updated dependencies to allow for more recent versions of faraday and faraday middleware.
+If you find issues, or want to contribute, please fork the repo and submit a pull request for review._**

 - - -